 The Easter Basket

 This tradition is the next step in the German Osterhase story.
 Children created nests so that the bunny would stop at their homes and lay its colorful eggs for them.
-Today’s nests are now baskets decorated with fake grass and filled with an assortment of goodies including candy and toys.
+Today’s nests are now baskets decorated with hay or grass and filled with an assortment of goodies including candy and toys.

 Have you ever heard of egg knocking, also known as egg jarping or egg tapping?
 This is a sport where contestants face each other and tap the pointed ends of their eggs against the other until one “survives” and the other cracks.
-This tradition began in medieval Europe but is a hot topic in Marksville, Louisiana.
+This tradition began in medieval Europe but is a hot topic today in Marksville, Louisiana.
 Since 1956, families have gathered to battle their eggs on Easter Sunday.
-Serious competitors even try to give their chickens an advantage to producing stronger eggs by given them special feed.
+Serious competitors even try to give their chickens an advantage to produce stronger eggs by giving them special feed.